Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 COMPARATIVE NEGLIGENCE VS. CONTRIBUTORY NEGLIGENCE

 Before Florida used a system of Comparative Negligence, tort claims were all decided by a Contributory Negligence system.
-Much of the reason for which Florida felt that a change in systems was necessary, because, previously, any person who was at all negligent in causing their injury, was completely barred from receiving compensation from a party who was more at fault.
+Much of the reason for which Florida felt that a change in systems was necessary, was because, previously, any person who was at all negligent in causing their injury, was completely barred from receiving compensation from a party who was more at fault.

-The Florida Supreme Court felt that eliminating a plaintiff’s ability for recovery all together if they had a hand in causing their injury was extremely harsh.
+The Florida Supreme Court felt that eliminating a plaintiff’s ability for recovery all altogether if they had a hand in causing their injury was extremely harsh.
 Additionally, creating a new way of handling recovery in tort claims would provide a defendant a way to reduce the amount of damages that they were facing if a plaintiff was at all at fault for their injuries.

 Comparative negligence would allow a jury to assign a percentage of Personal Injury liability to all parties to the lawsuit, and in turn, apportion an amount of damages to a plaintiff, minus what their percentage of negligence was in the act.
-The court felt that liability of an accident needed to be assigned based on a party’s contribution of fault to that accident.
+The court felt that the liability of an accident needed to be assigned based on a party’s contribution of fault to that accident.

 COMPARATIVE NEGLIGENCE INVOLVING REAR-END AUTO ACCIDENTS

 Auto accidents in Florida are governed by comparative negligence principles and elements of a negligence claim.
-In order for a person to be held liable for another person’s injuries in a rear-end collision, it must be shown there was a duty of care owed, there was a breach of duty, and that the person’s negligent act was the proximate and legal cause of the any damages.
+In order for a person to be held liable for another person’s injuries in a rear-end collision, it must be shown there was a duty of care owed, there was a breach of duty, and that the person’s negligent act was the proximate and legal cause of any damages.
 There are many factors that a jury, or court, will look at when deciding if someone is in fact the reason why another person has suffered the injuries they have.

 Comparative negligence laws can be complex to follow and understand.
 If you have questions concerning a rear-end auto accident, and who is liable, contact Madalon Law today for your free consultation.